 - There is a small risk of infection at the needle site or bleeding into the spinal canal.

-- In rare cases, the hole made by the needle in the sac around the spine does not close normally.
+- In rare cases, the hole made by the needle in the sac around the spine doesn't close normally.
 This can allow spinal fluid to leak out.
 This leak may need to be repaired through a procedure called an epidural blood patch.
 To do the patch, your doctor injects some of your own blood to cover the hole.

 - There is a small risk of having an allergic reaction to the dye.
 You will be given medicine for a reaction.